Cytus: Cytus II

 After a successful investigation in Node 13, ConneR determined that Ivy was likely the culprit of the drone attacks.
 He, Nora, and the rest of the group return to Node 08 to stop the destruction of humanity.
 After encountering Ivy at A.R.C., a technology company, they learn that Vanessa is causing the chaos.
 Soon after, Vanessa hacks the weather system and reprograms it to extreme weather to spread a virus, triggering the end of humanity.
 Noah attempts to disrupt Vanessa's signals by sending an electric shock to damage the robots, electrocuting himself in the process.
-Ivy successfully goes into the Library at A.R.C. and successfully encountered Vanessa up following the advice of another Architect, Rin, to talk to her calmly to snap Vanessa out of the attitude of desiring to destroy humanity.
+Ivy successfully goes into the Library at A.R.C. and successfully encounters Vanessa following the advice of another Architect, Rin, to talk to her calmly to snap Vanessa out of the attitude of desiring to destroy humanity.
 Not long after, the A.R.C.
 Armed Forces find Ivy and kill her, forcing Paff, Neko, Nora, Xenon, ConneR, Robo Head, and the player into a final battle to inject a virus that they created earlier through OS space into Vanessa, ultimately killing her and restoring the peace that precedes.
 During the final battle, Paff calls out to the player for help sharing the burden of the virus in OS space.
-But they failed to kill Vanessa, cause her to release the virus, wipes out all of humanity except the players and Paff, who's have immunization to the Ender Virus, and trap them into OS Space forever, and bring back the beautiful world.
+But they fail to kill Vanessa, causing her to release the virus, which wipes out all of humanity except the players and Paff, who are immunization to the Ender Virus, and traps them into OS Space forever, and brings back the beautiful world.

-However, players can change the situations, characters, and the humanity fate.
-Because in this ending, the only character the player can play is Vanessa, which forces the player to retry the climax scene.
+However, players can change the situations, characters, and humanity's fate.
+In this ending, the only character the player can play is Vanessa, which forces the player to retry the climax scene.

 The story has three endings, depending on the player's choices in the climax.
-Another twos ending is Vanessa dreams about the world that going into a peace.
+Another two endings is Vanessa's dreams about the world that going into peace.